guywilson/RTScheduler/README.md

 Parameters:

-                uint16_t    taskID          The user-defined unique identifier for the task, as supplied to registerTask() timer_t     time            Delay before the task runs, this will be in ms if the real-time clock resolution                                               is ms.
+                uint16_t    taskID          The user-defined unique identifier for the task, as supplied to registerTask()
+                timer_t     time            Delay before the task runs, this will be in ms, if the real-time clock resolution is ms.
                 PTASKPARM   p               A pointer to the task parameter to pass to the task, can be NULL.

 ### void rescheduleTask(uint16_t taskID, PTASKPARM p)